versett/stylelint-config-versett/README.md

 [![Build Status](https://travis-ci.com/versett/stylelint-config-versett.svg?token=V1x7Y8ZXchNswxYZP5ko&branch=master)](https://travis-ci.com/versett/stylelint-config-versett)

 This config will help us maintain our codestyling code to be cleaner and consistent among different projects.
-Please read the guidlines below for both usage and development.
+Please read the guidelines below for both usage and development.
 You can find more info on stylelint [here](https://github.com/stylelint/stylelint).